monimoyd/P2_S9/README.md

 ## Step2: Define Actor Model

-Actor model is a neural network which takes input as state and outputs the action Target Actor model is neural network which is similar to Actor model but it is updated less frequently and mainly used for stability
+Actor model is a neural network which takes input as state and outputs the action.
+This is updated using backpropagation.
+Target Actor model is neural network which is similar to Actor model but it is updated less frequently and mainly used for stability.
+Target Actor Model is updated using Polyak averaging from the Actor model

 Worflow for Actor forward is as below:
 ![Actor Model](/Actor.forward.png)